This guide is designed specifically for home users who want to try virtualization on their PC.

 On Windows, right-click on Taskbar and select Task Manager from the context menu.
 In the Task Manager window, click on the Performance tab.
 On the right side, find the Virtualization option.
-If its shows ‘Enabled‘, then it means Virtualization is enabled on your system.
+If it shows ‘Enabled,’ it means Virtualization is enabled on your system.

-What we hope you get out of this article is that virtualization is not just for the data centers or large enterprise organization, but also for home users.
+We hope you get out of this article that virtualization is not just for the data centers or large enterprise organizations but also for home users.

 Feel free to drop your questions and suggestions in the comments, and we’ll update the post as the good stuff trickles in.